-Range to Detect Setup Wizard
+5.2.2.2 Range to Detect Setup Wizard

-- Enter the IP address and specify the Netmask, or enter the Individual IP address of the source IP address(es) to be filtered. - 2.
-Click Next to go to Step 2 of the Wizard:
+1. In the first step of the wizard, enter the IP address and specify the Netmask, or enter the Individual IP address of the source IP address(es) to be filtered.

+2. Click Next to go to Step 2 of the Wizard: